Spiritual successor: In sports

 In sports, the Ravens–Steelers rivalry is considered the spiritual successor to the older Browns–Steelers rivalry due to the original Cleveland Browns relocation to Baltimore, as well as the reactivated Browns having a 6–30 record against the Steelers since returning to the league in 1999.
+However, the latter rivalry began to heat up on the Pittsburgh side when the Browns defeated the Steelers 48–37 in the 2020 Wild Card playoff round.

 In other industries

 The Honda CR-Z is regarded as the spiritual successor to the second generation Honda CR-X in both name and exterior design, despite a nearly two decade time difference in production.
 The Toyota Fortuner SUV is a spiritual successor to the Toyota 4Runner SUV mainly because they both share the same platform as the Hilux pickup truck.
 The Canon Cat computer was Jef Raskin's spiritual successor to the Apple Macintosh.

+Bluesky is seen by some as the spiritual successor to Twitter, due to it originally being a research initiative at Twitter, Inc., becoming an independent company in 2021.
+After Elon Musk's acquisition of Twitter, its rebranding into X, and subsequent severing of ties between the companies, many Twitter users migrated to Bluesky.